rethinkdb/rethinkdb-rs/api/java/document-manipulation/splice_at.md

 # Description #

-Insert several values in to an array at a given index.
+Insert several values into an array at the given index.
 Returns the modified array.

-__Example:__ Hulk and Thor decide to join the avengers.
+__Example:__ Hulk and Thor decide to join the Avengers.

 ```java
 r.expr(r.array("Iron Man", "Spider-Man"))